-- The Services arranged for commercial rooms at/below per diem near Army/Navy installations.
-The programs (Army’s Lodging Success Program and Navy’s ‘Navy Elite’ program) should be checked through CTOs or as directed by Services’ regulations.
+Yes.
+FedRooms® is the General Services Administration (GSA) program and several others, including at least two Services (Army & Navy have eligible commercial lodging programs).
+See GSA FedRoomswebsite for further inquiries.
+Also, see the DTMO website at http://www.defensetravel.dod.mil/site/lodging.cfm for DoD’s Integrated Lodging Program Pilot (ILPP).a.
+The Services arranged for commercial rooms at/below per diem near Army/Navy installations.
+The programs (Army’s Lodging Success Program and Navy’s ‘Navy Elite’ program) should be checked through TMCs or as directed by Service regulations.

-- FedRooms®, formerly known as The Federal Premier Lodging Program, is GSA’s Government-wide lodging program and is FEMA compliant for safety issues.
+b.
+FedRooms®, formerly known as The Federal Premier Lodging Program, is GSA’s Gov’t-wide lodging program and is FEMA compliant for safety issues.
 The GSA program offers commercial lodging at/below per diem and provides direct lodging access through the FedRooms® official website, https://www.fedrooms.com/.

 2. Why the FedRooms Program?

-The Government spends billions a year with the lodging industry.
-FedRooms® consolidates the Government's buying power in the commercial marketplace and leverages it to provide consistent, good quality, cost-effective lodging to federal travelers.
+The Gov’t spends billions a year with the lodging industry.
+FedRooms® consolidates the Gov’t's buying power in the commercial marketplace and leverages it to provide consistent, good quality, cost-effective lodging to federal travelers.

 3. What is the FedRooms Program?